Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Experiments

 Table \ref{tab:performance} presents the macro AUROC of all methods, along with 95\% confidence intervals computed using 1000 bootstrapped samples.
-ECGFounder-PT achieves the highest AUROC on three tasks: all-71 (0.944), subclass-23 (0.938), and rhythm-12 (0.979), and the second-highest on diagnostic-44 (0.946).
-Compared with the original ECGFounder and HuBERT-ECG-BASE, ECGFounder-PT improves performance by 1.2\%–3.3\% and 2.3\%-4.5\%, respectively, demonstrating the effectiveness of the post-training adaptation.
+Transformer-FM-PT achieves the highest AUROC on four tasks: all-71 (0.945), diagnostic-44 (0.947) and subclass-23 (0.943), and rhythm-12 (0.975).
+Compared with the suggested fine-tuning strategy Transformer-FM, the proposed post-training strategy improves performance by 0.7\%-8.9\%, respectively, demonstrating the effectiveness of the post-training adaptation.

-In addition to foundation models, ECGFounder-PT also outperforms several recent state-of-the-art task-specific approaches.
-Compared to CNN-based baselines (inception1d, resnet1d101, resnet1d\_wang, and ensemble-7-models) from \citet{strodthoff2020deep}, ECGFounder-PT yields macro AUROC gains of 0.7\%–3.5\%.When compared to multi-scale architectures like MULTIRESNET and MSW-Transformer, which explicitly exploit the hierarchical properties of ECG signals, it improves performance by 0.4\%–5.8\%.
-Even compared with recent state space models (SPACETIME and Chimera), ECGFounder-PT achieves consistent gains of 0.3\%–1.2\%, except for diagnostic-44, where Chimera slightly outperforms it by 0.1\%.
-Collectively, these results highlight the robustness of ECGFounder-PT and its ability to bridge the adaptation gap of foundation models, achieving balanced generalization across diverse ECG classification tasks.
+Beyond outperforming the baseline fine-tuning methods, the foundation models enhanced with our post-training strategy also surpass several recent state-of-the-art task-specific approaches.
+Compared to other CNN-based baselines (inception1d, resnet1d101, resnet1d\_wang, and ensemble-7-models) from \cite{strodthoff2020deep}, Transformer-FM-PT yields macro AUROC gains of 0.9\%-3.1\%.
+When compared to multi-scale architectures like MULTIRESNET and MSW-Transformer, which explicitly exploit the hierarchical properties of ECG signals, it improves performance by 0.7\%-2.5\%, except for rhythm-12, where MULTIRESNET achieves the same performance.
+Even compared with recent state space models (SPACETIME and Chimera), Transformer-FM-PT achieves consistent gains of 0.4\%-1.1\%, except for diagnostic-44 and rhythm-12, where Chimera achieves the same performance.
+Collectively, these results highlight the robustness of post-training strategy and its ability to bridge the adaptation gap of foundation models, achieving balanced generalization across diverse ECG classification tasks.

 Although AUROC is a standard benchmark metric, it may be less sensitive in the presence of class imbalance.
 To address this, we additionally report macro Area Under the Precision-Recall Curve (AUPRC) in Table \ref{tab:performance2}, with 95\% confidence intervals computed using 1000 bootstrapped samples.
-Since AUPRC results for other methods are not available, the comparison is limited to ECGFounder and ECGFounder-PT.
-Across all tasks, ECGFounder-PT consistently outperforms ECGFounder, with relative gains ranging from 5.3\% to 20.9\%, underscoring the effectiveness of the post-training strategy, particularly in imbalanced data scenarios.
+Since AUPRC results for other methods are not available, the comparison is limited to Transformer-FM.
+Across all tasks, the proposed post-training strategy consistently surpasses the baseline, achieving relative improvements of 23.3\%-77.9\%, underscoring the effectiveness of the post-training strategy, particularly in imbalanced data scenarios.